warenghem/frontend/content/en-us/shop/bag-dionysos-48h.md

-  from high temperatures, excessive humidity or unventilated areas.</p></li></ul><p>If you have any questions about your item, please contact us.</p><p><strong>Ecological characteristics:</strong></p><p>Around 27 billion liters of wine are produced worldwide each year.
-And with it, a huge amount of leftovers too - everything that doesn't end up in the bottle, around seven billion tons of stems, skins and seeds.
-These leftovers from the wine industry can be produced to be transformed into a high added value raw material.</p><p>Unlike traditional leather, it does not need water or complex and toxic tanning processes responsible for polluting soil and water to be produced.
+  from high temperatures, excessive humidity or unventilated areas.</p></li></ul><p>If you have any questions about your item, please contact us.</p><p><strong>Ecological characteristics:</strong></p><p>Around 27 billion liters of wine are produced worldwide each year, including a huge amount of material that is not found in a bottle.
+These leftovers from the wine industry can be transformed into raw material with high added value.</p><p>Unlike traditional leather, it does not need water or toxic tanning processes responsible for polluting soil and water to be produced.
 Has no impact on ecosystems, and obviously does not cause animal suffering.</p>"
 dimensions:
   length: 21
   height: 11